-After that it’s just another 0.4 miles on the fire road back to the trailhead.
+After that it’s just another 0.4 miles on the fire road back to the trailhead, completing the Hastain Loop.

 The odd fences on this trail are leftovers from an ongoing legal battle between the park and a nearby developer.
 As of October 18, 2012, an LA Superior Court Judge has ordered the developer to remove the fences and guarantee hikers’ access to the trails.

 Mostly good - I think in my research before this hike and during the hike in the actual park, I came across no less than three different versions of trail maps - none of which had the same path for the Hastain Trail.
 The trail is marked at the main trailhead but no junctions are signed.